Op den Graeff family: Connection with William Penn

 The Op den Graeff family is sometimes said to be related to William Penn, the founder and gouverneur of Pennsylvania.
-The sources in support of this view cited above, are derivative sources, relying on derivative sources, and hence not reliable.
+Sources say, that their connection goes through the Pletjes family, wives and ancestors of the Penn and Op den Graeff families.
+The sources in support of this view cited above, are derivative sources.
 Whether the original source documentation is sufficient to justify these claims is unknown.